HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 - **maxEnergy** - (optional, default 10 TeV) maximum kinetic energy to trigger parametrisation
 - **energyToKill** - (optional, default 0.1 GeV) maximum kinetic energy for electrons to be killed

 There are currently two parametrisation tools implemented: `SimG4GflashHomoCalo` and `SimG4GflashSamplingCalo`.
-The first tool creates the parametrisation of the homogenous calorimeter, taking its material (name in Geant NIST database) in **material** property and parameters as defined in [`GVFlashHomoShowerTuning`](http://www-geant4.kek.jp/Reference/10.02/classGVFlashHomoShowerTuning.html) class.
+The first tool creates the parametrisation of the homogeneous calorimeter, taking its material (name in Geant NIST database) in **material** property and parameters as defined in [`GVFlashHomoShowerTuning`](http://www-geant4.kek.jp/Reference/10.02/classGVFlashHomoShowerTuning.html) class.
 The latter creates the parametrisation for the sampling calorimeter, taking its materials as a 2-element list **materials** and their thicknesses as **thickness**.
 The parameters are defined in  [`GFlashSamplingShowerTuning`](http://www.apc.univ-paris7.fr/~franco/g4doxy/html/classGFlashSamplingShowerTuning.html) class.

 There is ongoing work to implement the third parametrisation tool that would allow to use a parametrisation generated by user based on a small sample of full simulation (so very detector specific).

+Examples:
+`Examples/options/geant_fastsim.py` - for the `SimG4GflashSamplingCalo` (lAr-Pb sampling calorimeter)
+`Test/TestGeometry/tests/options/gflash_test_pbwo4.py` - for the `SimG4GflashHomoCalo`  (PbWO4 homogeneous calorimeter)

 ### Physics List